BITshap/BITshap/README.md

 * 🖥️  See my portfolio at [Nick's Portfolio](https://nickshapoff.com)
 * ✉️  You can contact me at [nicholasshapoff@gmail.com](mailto:nicholasshapoff@gmail.com)
 * 🚀  I'm currently working with the [SME dev team](http://www.smelivenation.com)
-* 🧠  I'm learning MERN Stack build and Python
+* 🧠  I'm learning MERN Stack and Python
 * 🤝  I'm open to collaborating on projects that move me

 ### Skills